priyanka199595/DataTalks_Priyanka/README.md

 Data Talks project:

+you have to run new2.py:    streamlit run new2.py

 here we r using Data Analytics .
 Data Analytic is techniques to analyze data to enhance productivity and business profit.
 Many content streaming website can use data analytics to survive in this comptitive envrmnt